The purpose of the Metropolitan Opera Laffont Competition is:

-The National Council Auditions program is designed to discover promising young opera singers and assist in the development of their careers.
+Formerly known as the Metropolitan Opera National Council (MONC) Auditions, The Metropolitan Opera Eric and Dominique Laffont Competition is designed to discover promising young opera singers and assist in the development of their careers.

-The auditions are held annually in 12 Regions of the United States and Canada.
-There are 42 Districts within these Regions, each providing an opportunity for talented singers to enter the auditions at the local level.
+The auditions are held annually in 11 Regions representing the United States, Canada, and Mexico.
+There are 32 Districts within these Regions, each providing an opportunity for talented singers to enter the auditions at the local level.
 The auditions are administered by MONC volunteers in each area.

 Many of the world’s foremost singers, among them Renée Fleming, Susan Graham, Thomas Hampson, Ben Heppner, Jessye Norman, Samuel Ramey, Frederica von Stade, Deborah Voigt and Dolora Zajick, have received awards from the MONC, and approximately 100 former auditioners appear in Metropolitan Opera productions each season.

-Winners of the District Auditions advance to their Region Finals (with Florida winners advancing to New Orleans’ Gulf Coast Region), where they compete to win a trip to New York to participate in the National Semi-Finals, a competition held on the stage of the Metropolitan Opera.
+Winners of the District Auditions advance to their Region Finals (with Florida winners advancing to Atlanta’s Southeast Region), where they compete to win a trip to New York to participate in the National Semi-Finals, a competition held on the stage of the Metropolitan Opera.

 Approximately 8 to 10 of the Semi-Finalists are selected as National Finalists, and compete the following Sunday in a public concert, the Grand Finals Concert, accompanied by the Metropolitan Opera Orchestra.
-The judges award approximately 4 to 6 Winners awards of $15,000 each.
-The concert is broadcast nationwide on the Metropolitan Opera Radio Network.
-The remaining National Finalists receive $5,000 each, and those singers who were Semi-Finalists, but did not advance to the National Finals, receive $2,500 each.
+The judges award approximately 4 to 6 Winners prize awards, and the concert is broadcast nationwide on the Metropolitan Opera Radio Network.
+The remaining National Finalists also receive substantial prizes, and those singers who were Semi-Finalists, but did not advance to the National Finals, receive monetary awards as well.